AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/programming/2019-12-03-how-to-set-up-react-typescript-ant-design-less-css-modules-and-eslint.md

 {% include posts/picture.html img="workspace-version" extension="png" alt="Using the workspace version of TypeScript in VS Code." %}

+Once you do that, VS Code will create a `.vscode` directory in your project for workspace settings.

-Great!
-With that out of the way, let's now create a LESS stylesheet for our `App` component to move all those styles out of our JS.
+With that out of the way, let's now create a LESS stylesheet for our `App` component to move all the styles from before out of our JS.
 Name it `App.module.less` and fill it with these rules:

 ```css
 .app {